icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 }
 ```

-**Note: The implementation is in-development and has some known bugs:** In particular, the compiler will currently raise an error if index variable i has previously been declared in the current scope.
+**Note: The implementation is in-development and has some known bugs:** In particular, under the hood the implementation declares index variable i, so the compiler will raise an error if i has previously been declared in the current scope.
+This for example limits the ability to reuse the same index variable in multiple for loops in a program.

 ## 9. Functions